 - No pet client wants to believe that their dog is capable of biting a child, but they need to see this in testing to understand.
 I use a fake arm or a real-life robotic crawling baby during my assessments on the first evaluation in the client’s home.

 Dogs biting babies and toddlers are a bigger problem than most of us realize.
 Bite statistics are off the charts, and I get notified of every dog bite/killing that shows up in the news.
 I average about 2-3 a week.
 Most of these incidents are from the family dog or a friend’s dog.
 Babies under the age of two, who can’t understand dog language, are mostly the victims.
 You might read this and feel bad, but I want this to ignite an emotional response.
 You won’t feel nearly as bad reading those statistics as you will when you have to see the wounds on an innocent child or witness the trauma that these children go through when a dog attacks them.
 A trainer that hasn’t seen what a dog is capable of doing won’t indeed be able to grasp the level of terror that runs through a family after a tragic event like this.
 I strongly suggest you expose yourself to these reports before taking on another client that is expecting.
-For information about how to introduce a dog to a baby or skills to teach your client’s dog before a baby arrives, watch Dogs to Diapers.
+For information about how to introduce a dog to a baby or skills to teach your client’s dog before a baby arrives, take the Dogs to Diapers online training course.